sgilbert92/CyberSickness-Cornmaze/README.md

 # CyberSickness-Cornmaze
 A corn maze designed to be a testbed for cybersickness experiments.

-Check out this video demonstration: https://youtu.be/GI5c5vbf7Fk
+Check out this video demonstration of the 2D corn maze: https://youtu.be/GI5c5vbf7Fk

+A new 3D corn maze was also created.
+For videos of it (and data from ACID study it was used with), see https://osf.io/29ufh/

 # Description